 Funmilayo started a microenterprise for biofortified food products and planting materials after receiving training from HarvestPlus.
 She uses simple implements such as a food extruder and spatula, vegetable oil, spices, cowpeas, and vitamin A cassava flour, to produce a weekly average of 2,400 pieces of a popular crunchy snack called combobites.
 Sales have been brisk, netting her about 700 USD (₦252,000) monthly.

 Pelumi on the other hand is co-founder of one of the first biofortified food processing companies in Nigeria.
 Today, his company—Cato Foods—produces and markets over 62 tons of vitamin A gari, fufu and flour from vitamin A cassava.
 Cato Foods is also the first and largest producer of casstard, a variant of custard developed from vitamin A cassava.
-This novel food product is an ideal complementary food delivering up to 50% of the daily vitamin A needs of infants and children under five.
+This novel food product is an ideal complementary food delivering up to 50 percent of the daily vitamin A needs of infants and children under five.

 There’s been a surge in recent years in the number of youth agro-entrepreneurs like Funmilayo and Pelumi—who have shed the shame and drudgery of farming, making it a cool pursuit for many young unemployed adults.
-Now in Nigeria, Zambia, Uganda, Rwanda, DR Congo, and Zimbabwe are young people defining their lives independently of government, using biofortified cassava, maize, millet, sorghum and cowpea varieties to earn salaries equivalent to and even exceeding what directors in federal civil service earn.
+Now in Nigeria, Zambia, Uganda, Rwanda, Democratic Republic of Congo, and Zimbabwe are young people defining their lives independently of government, using biofortified cassava, maize, millet, sorghum and cowpea varieties to earn salaries equivalent to and even exceeding what directors in federal civil service earn.

 In Nigeria alone, more than one million people make significant income from full time jobs as producers, market facilitators, bulking agents, processors and distributors of biofortified planting materials and food products.